svaksha/aksh/Agam/ajna_phd.md

 + Why Do So Many Graduate Students Quit?
 Universities themselves may be contributing to burnout.
     - http://www.theatlantic.com/education/archive/2016/07/why-do-so-many-graduate-students-quit/490094/
 +  Dr. Karen, http://theprofessorisin.com/
++ 2016Dec13, A confession about working weekends by Tseen Khoo, https://theresearchwhisperer.wordpress.com/2016/12/13/a-confession-about-working-weekends/

 ## Advice
 + "So long, and thanks for the Ph.D.!”, by Ronald T. Azuma : https://www.cs.unc.edu/~azuma/hitch4.html